-The amylases (α -amylases, β -amylases, and glucoamylases) are one of the most important families of enzymes that have found wide applicability in the field of biotechnology.1 Among these, α -amylases (E.C.
-3.2.1.1.) are widely used industrially accounting to about 25-30% of the world's total enzyme production and are the first enzyme to be prepared on a commercial scale.^{2,3} α -Amylases are endo-acting enzymes that catalyze the initial hydrolysis of starch into shorter oligosaccharides through the cleavage of internal α -D-1,4-glycosidic bonds with the retention of α -anomeric configuration in the products.^{4-6} It acts at random locations of the starch molecule yielding oligosaccharides with varying chain length, which constitute a mixture of maltose, maltotriose, and branched oligosaccharides of 6-8 glucose units that contain both α -1,4 and α -1,6 linkages (Figure 1).
-Neither terminal glucose residues nor α -1,6-linkages can be cleaved by α -amylase.7 Thus, theoretically there is no production of glucose in this process.
+The amylases (α -amylases, β -amylases, and glucoamylases) are one of the most important families of enzymes that have found wide applicability in the field of biotechnology.
+Among these, α -amylases (E.C.
+3.2.1.1.) are widely used industrially, accounting to about 25-30% of the world's total enzyme production and are the first enzyme to be prepared on a commercial scale.^{2,3} α -Amylases are endo-acting enzymes that catalyse the initial hydrolysis of starch into shorter oligosaccharides through the cleavage of internal α -D-1,4-glycosidic bonds with the retention of α -anomeric configuration in the products.
+4-6 They act at random locations of the starch molecule, yielding oligosaccharides with varying chain length, which constitute a mixture of maltose, maltotriose, and branched oligosaccharides of six to eight glucose units that contain both α -1,4 and α -1,6 linkages (Fig. 1).
+Neither terminal glucose residues nor α -1,6-linkages can be cleaved by α -amylase.
+Thus, theoretically, there is no production of glucose in this process.

 α -Amylase activity is measured for several reasons industrially and diagnostically.
-Industrially, α -amylase monitoring is critical in maintaining the quality of final products and clinically it is mainly used to identify some disease conditions associated with the pancreas and salivary glands.
-Naturally present α -amylases in food stuffs such as honey, raw fruits and vegetables, cereal grains and fermented foods degrade the quality of some processed food items.8 Both high and low levels of α -amylase is reported to have a huge impact on the final quality of bread Accepted Articl thus, making it essential to measure the activity of the enzyme to maintain the final quality of food products.^{9,10} Furthermore, α -amylase is used in warp sizing of textiles, as an additive in detergents to remove starchy soils, and is used in the paper industry to reduce the viscosity of starch to ensure appropriate coating of paper.^{2,11} Clinically, α -amylase activity in serum and urine is widely measured to diagnose acute pancreatitis and is also used as a digestive aid.12 Thus, owing to its importance in the field of diagnostics and food production and other commercial applications, it is important that assays that measure α -amylase activity be highly objective and selective.
+Industrially, α -amylase monitoring is critical in maintaining the quality of final products, and clinically it is mainly used to identify some disease conditions associated with the parcreas and salivary glands.
+Naturally present α -amylases in foodstuffs, such as honey, raw fruits and vegetables, cereal grains, and fermented foods, degrade the quality of some processed food items.
+Both high and low levels of α -amylase are reported to have a huge impact on the final quality of bread, thus making it essential to measure the activity of the enzyme to maintain the final quality of food products.
+9,10 Furthermore, α -amylase is used in warp sizing of textiles, as an additive in detergents to remove starchy soils, and in the paper industry to reduce the viscosity of starch to ensure appropriate coating of paper.
+2,11 Clinically, α -amylase activity in serum and urine is widely measured to diagnose acute pancreatitis, and it is also used as a digestive aid.
+12 Thus, owing to its importance in the field of diagnostics and food production and other commercial applications, it is important that assays that measure α -amylase activity be highly objective and selective.